tadejgojic99/LLVM-Dead-Virtual-Function-Elimination/README.md

         c) Generated Ir output of the pass will end up in TestFiles folder with the name "PassIrOutput.s"

 ## Guide to writing tests
-    -> Our pass detects virtual function by name it looks for either  _virtual sufix or virtual_ prefix in the name -> Once you write the test pass you should call it with testScript (guide above)
+    -> Our pass detects virtual function by name.
+It looks for either  _virtual sufix or virtual_ prefix in the name -> Once you write the test pass you should call it with testScript (guide above)